trustoverip/spec-up-t-website/docs/general/installation.md

 ### Let's create

-Make sure you are in the directory where you want to install Spec-Up-T. A new subdirectory will be created with your chosen name, and the Spec-Up-T files will be placed in this subdirectory.
+Make sure you are in the directory where you want to install Spec-Up-T. A new subdirectory will be created with **your chosen name**, and the Spec-Up-T files will be placed in this subdirectory.

 ```bash
 npx create-spec-up-t my-spec-up-t-website
 ```

-*my-spec-up-t-website* can be anything you want it to be (however, it is recommended to not use spaces or special characters in directory names).
+*my-spec-up-t-website* can be anything you want it to be, that will **your chosen name** (however, it is recommended to not use spaces or special characters in directory names).

 You can also omit the last part: